Sollumz/Sollumz/CONTRIBUTING.md

 Tests are not required in pull requests due to the complexity of making good test cases with the Blender API, but they are greatly appreciated.

 You can execute the tests with the following steps:
-1. Install `pytest` and `pytest-blender` in your Blender Python environment:
+1. Install `pytest` in your Blender Python environment:
     ```ps
     > & $BLENDER_PYTHON -m pip install pytest pytest-blender
     ```
-2. Run `pytest` in the repository root directory:
+2. Run Blender with the test runner script from the repository root directory.
+Arguments after `--` are passed to `pytest`:
     ```ps
-    > & $BLENDER_PYTHON -m pytest --blender-executable $BLENDER -vv
+    > & $BLENDER --background --python .\tests\run.py -- -vv -s
     ```

 ### Debugging